 - In case of the knee is tight in flexion and extension, proceed to a millimetric tibial recut from 1 to 4 mm.
-[Fig.54] - Finish the tibial resection, usually using an osteotome or an electrocautery marker.
-(Fig.55) - Remove the two drill pins with the pin removal forceps.
+[Fig.52] - Finish the tibial resection, usually using an osteotome or an electrocautery marker.
+[Fig.53] - Remove the two drill pins with the pin removal forceps. - > Important: Care shall be taken not to damage the PCL during the tibial recut.